LCAV/dsp-labs/docs/chapters/3/alien_voice/4/implementation.md

 # 3.4 C Implementation with STM32

 Assuming you have successfully implemented a passthrough in the previous guide, we can simply copy and paste this project from within the SW4STM32 software.
 After pasting it, a pop-up will ask to give a name to the copied project.
 We recommend choosing a name with the current date and `"alien_voice"` in it.
-Remember to delete the binary (ELF) file of the original project inside the copied project!
+Remember to delete the binary (ELF) file of the original project inside the copied project.

 ## <a id="timer"></a>Setting up timer for benchmarking